rsanche4/AI-Projects/README.txt

 ******************************************************
 Programmer: Rafael Sanchez

 An alicebot named Pina.
-Uses AIML, python, nltk, tkinter, and pygame for several functionalities like GUI, brain of the chatbot, pattern matching, etc.
+Uses AIML, python, tkinter, and pygame for several functionalities like GUI, brain of the chatbot, pattern matching, etc.